 Schmoyer Reinhard is pleased to announce Dylan A. Farmer has been promoted to partner effective January 1, 2022.
 Mr. Farmer has been with the firm for over four years and has been an important member of the team working in both the labor and employment and construction litigation practices.

-Mr. Farmer’s practice encompasses all aspects of labor and employment law, construction litigation, and commercial litigation in both federal and state courts.
-Mr. Farmer has successfully handled claims involving the United States and Texas Constitutions, Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Texas Labor Code, and various other employment laws and regulations.
-He has also authored a number of briefs for both federal and state courts of appeals and represented clients in administrative disputes before the Texas Alcoholic Beverage Commission and the Texas Commissioner of Education.
-He has also assisted clients in drafting employee handbooks, procurement policies, charter applications, and other governing documents.
+Mr. Farmer’s practice encompasses all aspects of labor and employment law and construction litigation in both federal and state courts.
+Mr. Farmer has successfully handled claims from initial complaint to appeal involving the United States and Texas Constitutions, Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, and numerous state anti-discrimination laws.
+He has also assisted clients in drafting employee handbooks, procurement policies, and other governing documents.
+He has also handled numerous claims alleging construction defects, contract breaches, negligent design, and related disputes.

 Click HERE for additional information about Mr. Farmer.